 - Commercial Automobile Liability with minimum limits of $1,000,000 combined single limit for bodily injury and property damage.
 Automobile liability is to name Leander Construction, Inc. as an additional insured.

 - Limit - $1,000,000

 - Umbrella-Bodily Injury & Property Damage Combined Single Limit

-- Waivers of Subrogation will be required for General, Liability, Auto Liability and Excess/Umbrella Liability.
+- Waivers of Subrogation will be required for General, Liability, Auto Liability, Workers Compensation and Excess/Umbrella Liability.

 Coverage’s, whether written on an occurrence or claims-made basis, shall be maintained without interruption from date of commencement of the Subcontractor’s Work until date of final payment and termination of any coverage required to be maintained after final payment to the Subcontractor.

 Subcontractor shall require any entity it hires to provide any services under the Contract Document to provide evidence of insurance equivalent to the requirements of Subcontractor as set forth within the Subcontract Agreement or subsequent Work Authorization, but in no event shall the coverages and limits be less than those specified within this section.